 Talent placing the plate on magnetic rack.

 After the last wash, add 50 microliters of diluted secondary antibody and incubate on a shaker [1-TXT].
 Perform three more washes again [2], then resuspend the beads in 150 microliters of PBT buffer [3].
 Incubate on a shaker for 5 minutes at room temperature at 700 rpm [4].
+Insert the plate into the fluorescence reader [5].
+Set up protocol on the fluorescence reader [6].

 Talent pipetting 50 µL secondary antibody into each well.
 TXT: Incubation: 15 min, RT, 700 rpm